20LitersAdmin/filterbuildscheduler/README.md

   - No conflict if 2 users have the same count open (just adds to it)

 ### Current:
-- rails_admin
-  - Organize ALL models:
-    - User -- how to handle Admins nerfing Admins?
-    - Event?
-Yeah, just index
-    - Registration?
-Or only manage through Events

 - For Setup crew:
   - need a view similar to /technology/:id/items, but traversing over each component separately
     - Each build station should have an inventory list showing just that component and its immediate children